We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 This doesn't replace relationship building, but it dramatically shortens the ramp time.
 The new CSM can walk into their first call having reviewed the last six months of conversations and knowing exactly what the customer cares about.

-• Set up Smart Tags for your top five churn signals and renewal indicators.
+2. Set up Smart Tags for your top churn signals and renewal indicators

-• Choose a summary template that matches your QBR format or create a custom one.
+3. Pick a summary template that matches your QBR format (or create a custom one)

-• Start using AI summaries as the basis for CRM updates instead of manual note-taking.
+4. Start using AI summaries for CRM updates instead of manual notes

-• Review Smart Tag outputs during team meetings to identify at-risk accounts.
+5. Review Smart Tag outputs in team meetings to spot at-risk accounts early

 The ROI Calculation